TI-BASIC 83: Syntax

 In the above example the closing double quotes can be omitted because the colon causes all open markers to be closed.

 Unlike many high-level programming languages, TI-BASIC has only one assignment operator: →.
-The rightward arrow assigns the value on the left to the variable on the right.
+The rightward arrow (Known as "STO" on most calculators) assigns the value on the left to the variable on the right.

 Conditionals

 TI-BASIC includes simple constructs using the If statement.
 When the If token does not have a Then token on the following line it will only execute the next single command.